tempertemper/www.tempertemper.net/src/site/posts/2022-01-28--wcag-but-in-language-i-can-understand.md

 ### Input Assistance

-#### 3.3.1 Error Identification
+#### 3.3.1 Error Identification and 3.3.3 Error Suggestion
-Error or validation messages should be communicated in text.
+Error/validation messages should be communicated in text, and should provide suggestions to help the user successfully proceed.

 #### 3.3.2 Labels or Instructions
 As much help as is needed is offered to prevent triggering a form error; the form label may be enough, but hint text may also be required.

-#### 3.3.3 Error Suggestion
-Error messages provide suggestions to help the user successfully proceed.

 #### 3.3.4 Error Prevention (Legal, Financial, Data)
 Important forms like a legal agreement or submitting financial information offer the opportunity to check the information entered before sending.